workgroupengineering/Documentation/tutorials/music-store-app/searching-for-albums.md

 }
 ```

-Also before we run it we will need to remove our old dummy data from the constructor of `MusicStoreViewModel`.
-Remove the following lines.
+Before we run it, we will need to remove our old dummy data from the constructor of `MusicStoreViewModel`.
+Remove the following lines...

 ```csharp
 SearchResults.Add(new AlbumViewModel());